-If you are bulking, multiply the amount you are off your monthly weight change target by 200 kcal (or 440 kcal for those using kg).
+If you are bulking, multiply the amount you are off your monthly weight change target by 150 kcal (or 330 kcal for those using kg).
+(These numbers are explained in my mega-guide on bulking).
 Here are some examples:

 Make this caloric change via fat and carb changes per your preferences.
 This is as simple as follows: